Chronic Fatigue Syndrome

 alcohol or substance abuse

-Thus, the diagnosis of CFS is one of exclusion—excluding other possible causes of the symptoms.
-Some diseases eliminate a diagnosis of CFS, such as multiple sclerosis, lupus or a severe psychiatric disorder such as schizophrenia.
+Some diseases eliminate a diagnosis of ME/CFS, such as multiple sclerosis, lupus or a severe psychiatric disorder such as schizophrenia.
 It would not provide any benefits in these cases to have a second diagnosis.

 Multiple subjective symptoms are also reported, and although these are not included in the current diagnostic criteria, they are reported with relative frequency.
 These include: